Challenging Britain's May, Johnson to make party rallying cry

 Johnson, the first Conservative to become mayor of largely left-leaning London, will use his speech to try to get the party faithful onside, with a rallying cry to take the fight to the Labour Party.

-But his call to re-energize the Conservative brand will strike a chord with some members who fear that Labour has stolen the domestic agenda.
+But his call to re-energise the Conservative brand will strike a chord with some members who fear that Labour has stolen the domestic agenda.

 “We should set our taxes to stimulate investment and growth.
 We should be constantly aiming not to increase but to cut taxes,” he will say.
 “It is the conservative approach that gets things done, so let’s follow our conservative instincts.”